Most SEO copywriting tips focus on adding specific keywords, and other minor optimizations that help search engines find your content more easily.

 If you don’t provide the right blog post format, you probably aren’t providing the information the user wants and won’t rank for the target keyword.

-So before you start writing a piece of content, check the search results to to ensure you’re using the right blog post format.
+So before you start writing content, do an SEO competitor analysis and check search results to ensure you’re using the right blog post format.

 Tip #4: Improve The Structure Of Your Copy